 Taiwan, China sign investment protection pact

-By ANNIE HUANGBy ANNIE HUANG, Associated Press?THE ASSOCIATED PRESS STATEMENT OF NEWS VALUES AND PRINCIPLES?
+By ANNIE HUANGBy ANNIE HUANG, Associated Press??

 Chen Yunlin, left, chairman of China's Association for Relations Across the Taiwan Straits, shakes hands with Chiang Pin-kung, chairman of Taiwan's Straits Exchange Foundation, after signing an investment protection pact at a Taipei hotel, Taiwan, Thursday, Aug.
 9, 2012.
 Taiwan and China signed the pact Thursday, another step on the road to closer business ties that so far seems to be falling short of promises to energize Taiwan's sputtering economy.
 (AP Photo/Chiang Ying-ying)